 - Ineligible transactions.
 You can’t earn NAB Rewards points on cash advances (including travellers cheques and bills paid over the counter at a bank, financial institution or post office), interest charges and other bank fees, ATO payments, balance transfers, foreign exchange or gambling purchases.
-Personal NAB Rewards cards don’t earn points on business transactions, so you’ll need to use the NAB Rewards Business Platinum Card if you want to earn points on corporate expenses.

 - Exchange rates.
 As mentioned above, you can redeem your NAB Rewards for frequent flyer points with partnered airline programs.
 However, these come with exchange rates of three NAB Rewards for one frequent flyer point or less.

 Other things to consider with the NAB Rewards program

 - Earn points as you spend.
 If you’re a frequent credit card spender who usually pays your account balance in full each month, reward points are an easy way to get something back for your expenses.

 - Bonus points.
 NAB Rewards credit cards offer bonus points.
 While you’ll be required to meet spend requirements to get the points, it’s a great way to boost your points balance.